msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 where:
  - -m ping : Module name to execute such as ping, shell, apt, yum and so on
  -  all : The all means "all hosts."
 You can speificy group name such as 'devservers' or host names too.
+### Playbook
+build application
+upload application
+start/restart service

 ### More power with Ansible lightsail module
-If fact, Ansible can manage lightsail for its own - it can create instances, delete them, assign IP/loadbalansers.
-Take a look on the module:
+If fact, Ansible can manage lightsail for its own - it can create instances, delete them, etc. Take a look on the module:
 [community.aws.lightsail module – Manage instances in AWS Lightsail](https://docs.ansible.com/ansible/latest/collections/community/aws/lightsail_module.html)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODcyMDI0MDYsNTkxMzgzMjczLDE3NT
-kwMTg0NzcsLTE0ODY4NTMzMjcsMTA2MjgxNzU4MiwtOTg2OTYz
-NzUzLC0xMzYzMTMyNzM3LDk2NTIxMzY4NSwxNzM2OTQwNjA2LC
-0yMDc1NjI4ODY4LDI2Nzg0NjIzMCwtNTI2NTgyMDI5LDE2NTI0
-MjA4NjMsLTEyMDQyNjU5MTksLTIwNjAzODk0MTYsLTE3MTg1NT
-U5OTYsLTE3NDI3MTMyNTgsLTU4OTMwMjQ3MCwtMTYxMDA0NzI4
-NSwtMTQ4MjEyMDczN119
+eyJoaXN0b3J5IjpbMTIwOTU2ODAyOCwtMTk4NzIwMjQwNiw1OT
+EzODMyNzMsMTc1OTAxODQ3NywtMTQ4Njg1MzMyNywxMDYyODE3
+NTgyLC05ODY5NjM3NTMsLTEzNjMxMzI3MzcsOTY1MjEzNjg1LD
+E3MzY5NDA2MDYsLTIwNzU2Mjg4NjgsMjY3ODQ2MjMwLC01MjY1
+ODIwMjksMTY1MjQyMDg2MywtMTIwNDI2NTkxOSwtMjA2MDM4OT
+QxNiwtMTcxODU1NTk5NiwtMTc0MjcxMzI1OCwtNTg5MzAyNDcw
+LC0xNjEwMDQ3Mjg1XX0=
 -->